ayrat555/ayrat555.github.io/_posts/2018-07-31-why-emacs-is-a-great-editor.md

 ### Conclusion

-I remember a quote from another my colleague, "I learned emacs so I could use a text editor like I'm playing guitar".
+I remember a quote from another of my colleagues, "I learned emacs so I could use a text editor like I'm playing guitar".
 This quote contains some kind of truth.
 Like musical instruments for musicians, text editors are the same tools for developers.